image

 Is waterfall still relevant in today’s fast-paced software development environment?

-Waterfall remains relevant for projects with well-defined requirements, strict regulatory compliance needs, or in industries where changes are costly.
+Yes, for projects with well-defined requirements, strict regulatory requirements, or where changes are expensive or impractical, waterfall remains a viable approach.

 Infographic